The geometry of the space-time and motion of the spinning bodies: Research of the 6-dimensional space

 the Lie algebra of $G_s$ is given by

-Here $C$ and $B$ are antisymmetric $3\times 3$ matrices, where the matrix $C$ is the Lie algebra which corresponds to the space rotations, i.e. to the Lie algebra of $SO(3,{\mathbb R})$, while $B$ is an antisymmetric matrix which corresponds to the Lie algebra of $S$, if we identify $S$ with the Lie group $SO(3,{\mathbb R})$.
+Here $C$ and $B$ are antisymmetric $3\times 3$ matrices, where the matrix $C$ is the Lie algebra which corresponds to the spatial rotations, i.e. to the Lie algebra of $SO(3,{\mathbb R})$ and $S^3$, while $B$ from (\ref{12.1}) is an antisymmetric matrix which corresponds to the Lie algebra of $S$, if we identify $S$ with the Lie group $SO(3,{\mathbb R})$ or $S^3$.
 So, if we put

-$(c_1,c_2,c_3)$ determines a 3-vector for a small space rotation, while $(b_1,b_2,b_3)$ is proportional to the 3-vector of angular rotation in $S$.
-Practically, since the radius of the universe $R$ is extremely large, the components $b_1$, $b_2$ and $b_3$ are proportional to $1/R$ and so they are very small, and $R(b_1,b_2,b_3)$ can be considered as a vector of translation.
+$(c_1,c_2,c_3)$ determines a 3-vector for a small spatial rotation, while $(b_1,b_2,b_3)$ is proportional to the 3-vector of spatial translation in $S$.
+In a special case the coefficient of proportionality may be $1/R$, where $R$ is the radius of the universe.
+Since $1/R$ is extremely small quantity, $R(b_1,b_2,b_3)$ can be considered as a vector of translation.
+Other cases with much larger coefficient of proportionality will be considered later.

 It is easy to verify that the mapping